 Working with Domestic Violence Project Inc. of Canton to collect items of need, make shelter improvements, lead empowerment workshops, and facilitate the Furnishing a Fresh Start program.

-Collaborating with partners like Girls on the Run and P.A.T.H.S.
+Collaborating with partners like Days for Girls, Girls on the Run and P.A.T.H.S.

 Maintaining an active Awards program for women in our community.